 Who gets in?

 Applicants to The Ohio State University’s Columbus campus are considered for admission on a competitive basis.
-Each year, our most important charge in Undergraduate Admissions is to select from all applicants a freshman class that exemplifies the best characteristics of The Ohio State University.
+Our most important charge in Undergraduate Admissions is to select from all applicants a first-year class that exemplifies the best characteristics of The Ohio State University.

-Yes, we definitely seek individuals whose application proves to us that they are prepared for the academic rigor of the Ohio State classroom.
-But that’s not all we’re looking for.
-We’re looking for people who show evidence that they are not only smart but willing to lead; who see strength in diversity of people and ideas; who seek collaboration when solving problems; and who make use of all opportunities to figure out what kind of impact they want to have in the world.
+We seek students whose application demonstrates that they are prepared for the academic rigor of the Ohio State classroom; who are willing to lead; who see strength in diversity of people and ideas; who seek collaboration when solving problems; and who make use of all opportunities to figure out what kind of impact they want to have in the world.

 How we evaluate applications

-We evaluate each applicant in terms of 10 criteria, listed below, which are meant to measure the merit of academic achievement as well as personal interests, talents, accomplishments and challenges.
+We evaluate each applicant in terms of criteria that measure the merit of academic achievement as well as personal interests, talents, accomplishments and challenges.
+See the list of criteria below.

-We review each application thoroughly.
-To arrive at the most appropriate admission decision, each application is reviewed by at least two members of the admission committee.
+We review every application we receive.
+To arrive at the most appropriate admission decision, we thoroughly review each application and all submitted materials.

 We evaluate each applicant holistically.
 We don’t select applicants based on any single criterion.
 All criteria are considered as part of our review of the whole person.